-These M&A-driven real estate assessments have fueled new efforts to streamline costs while creating the more flexible contact center workspace that high-caliber employees now demand.
+These M&A-driven real estate assessments have fueled new efforts to streamline costs while creating the that high-caliber employees now demand.

 “Contact center leaders are learning that offering a greater mix of workspaces can enhance the employee experience,” says Tadd Wisinski, Co-Lead of JLL’s Contact Centers group.
 “Flexible workspaces allow businesses to scale up or down when needed.
 We’re also seeing a renewed push for plug-and-play contact centers that offer workplace choice and scalability, while being move-in ready.”